 In 2016-2017, several regulations were issued on regulatory own funds, international accounting and financial reporting standards, risk governance, credit conceptualisation, stress-testing and standards of conduct, aimed at strengthening mechanisms for protecting clients of financial products and services and their soundness, all in line with best international practices.
-Recent changes in the regulatory environment concern exchange rate policy and strategies, namely by the approval of a floating exchange rate regime.
+And, since 2017, the IAS/IFRS standards on accounting reporting have been fully adopted, which, inter alia, required an effort in the reinforcement of credit and collateral management processes.